theBlackBoxSociety/CodeCrashCourses/RaspberryPiPicoTutorial.md

 Thonny will ask whether you want to save the file on This computer or the MicroPython device.
 Choose MicroPython device.

-Enter blink.py (or another) as the file name.
+Enter blink.py (or something else) as the file name.
 ☞ You need to enter the .py file extension so that Thonny recognises the file as a Python file.

 Thonny will save your program to your Raspberry Pi Pico and run it.